 Admission Procedures for the City of Peterborough Academy Special School

 The City of Peterborough Academy Special School will admit a pupil where the School is named in a Local Authority (LA) Education Health and Care Plan (EHCP) alongside a diagnosis of autism or Asperger Syndrome.
-The age range of the pupils will be 4-18.
-The pupil intake will be 50 pupils in the first year of opening (2012), with predicted roll number to be 94 in September 2016.
-The table below illustrates the growth of pupil numbers over the past 5 years.
+The age range of the pupils will be 4-16.
+The PAN is 104 as of September 2017.

-Prior to the naming of the School in the Statement//EHCP, the Local Authority will have consulted fully with the School in line with their statutory obligations.
+Prior to the naming of the School in the EHCP, the Local Authority will have consulted fully with the School in line with their statutory obligations.

 The Local Authority has been provided with the School profile, outlining the needs of the pupils for which they are best able to provide and details about the organisation and curriculum offered.
 This profile is used by the SEND Panel to inform placement selections.